Does azithromycin kill all bacteria

 Azithromycin is effective in targeting both gram-positive and gram-negative bacteria, making it a versatile option for treating different types of infections.
 Its mechanism of action involves inhibiting bacterial protein synthesis, which ultimately leads to bacterial cell death.

-See also Azithromycin scharlach
+See also Azithromycin side effects during pregnancy

 Whether you are suffering from a mild infection or a more serious one, azithromycin can often be prescribed by healthcare providers as an effective treatment option.
 It is important to follow the prescribed dosage and administration guidelines to ensure the best outcomes in treating various infections.